FallibleInc/blog/full-credit-card-leak-bug-payment-gateway.md

-There were three set of negative responses -
+There were three set of negative responses.

 1. This is a PR stunt - We find issues, inform companies so that they can fix them, inform users so that they can be alert and all you see is PR stunt.
 Sure.